 Dr. Tähtinen received her Doctor of Medicine from the University of Turku in 2004.
 After graduating, she worked as a GP and resident in paediatrics in Central Finland and then as a PhD student at the University of Turku.
 In 2012, she successfully defended her PhD thesis entitled “Treatment of acute otitis media”.
 The same year, she received the ESPID Young Investigator Award and was selected as a Researcher of the Year by the National Graduate School of Clinical Investigation.
 After obtaining her PhD degree, Dr. Tähtinen continued her specialisation in paediatrics at the Turku University Hospital, Department of Paediatrics and Adolescent Medicine.

-Currently, Paula Tähtinen is setting up her own research group with the main focus on prevention and treatment of respiratory tract infections.
-She is the author of 30 scientific publications, several book chapters and UpToDate articles.
+Currently, Paula Tähtinen is an Adjunct Professor and Clinical Lecturer at the University of Turku, Finland.
+She is also working as a paediatrician at Turku University Hospital.
+She is leading her own research group with the main focus on prevention and treatment of respiratory tract infections.
 Dr. Tähtinen has been actively involved in the development of scientific and professional education at the University of Turku.
 She has also served as a Young ESPID (European Society for Paediatric Infectious Diseases) country representative and a committee member at the ESPID Research Networking Committee.
+In 2022, Dr. Tähtinen received the Helena and Niilo Hallman Prize for the best young researcher in the field of paediatrics.

 Associate Members (non-voting)